mLamneck/SDDS/readme.md

 8. You can also try to unsubscribe from notifications with the command "U 1" and try if the set commands still work.

 #### Save Parameters
 9. Let's try to save parameters.
 Turn on the periodic blinking of the LED.
 Enter the command ```L 2 params``` to enable change notifications for the params menu.
-This is not necessary but in order to see a response we better do it.
+This is not necessary, but in order to see a response, we better do it.
+Here we use `2` as a second parameter to keep the subscription established in step 4 alive.
+If we choose to go for `1`, it will automatically unsubscribe from the `led` structure.
 Enter ```params.action=save``` in the serial console.
 The response will look something like the following.

  ```
 l 2 0 ["___","___",8]